nginxinc/nginx-asg-sync/examples/aws.md

   empty if using AWS.
 Possible values are: `AWS`, `Azure`.
 - The `region` key defines the AWS region where we deploy NGINX Plus and the Auto Scaling groups.
 Setting `region` to `self` will use the EC2 Metadata service to retrieve the region of the current instance.
+- The optional `profile` key specifies the AWS profile to use.
 - The `upstreams` key defines the list of upstream groups.
 For each upstream group we specify:
   - `name` – The name we specified for the upstream block in the NGINX Plus configuration.
   - `autoscaling_group` – The name of the corresponding Auto Scaling group.
 Use of wildcards is supported.
 For example,